 Will it be your award-winning academic programs?
 Will it be your D1 sports affiliations?
 Will it be your sprawling campus with the tastiest food selection within a 100-mile radius?
 Will it be your diverse student body?

 Well, sure, it can be all those things.
 But what people will ultimately choose you for lies in your story – or more importantly, the stories of the students who have walked your halls, witnessed the experience first hand, and have seen the beauty of what you promise to the world.
 That’s where you will shine.
-And you can get there with storytelling marketing.
+And you can get there with storytelling in higher education marketing.

 The Irresistible Power of a Story